Free provisioning for Xamarin.iOS apps

-Access to iTunes Connect is also limited and therefore services such as publishing to the App Store and TestFlight are unavailable to developers provisioning their applications freely.
+- Access to iTunes Connect is limited and therefore services such as publishing to the App Store and TestFlight are unavailable to developers provisioning their applications freely.
 An Apple Developer Account (Enterprise or Personal) is required to distribute via Ad Hoc and In-House means.

-Provisioning Profiles created in this way will expire after one week, Signing Identities after one year.
-Furthermore, provisioning profiles will only be created with explicit App IDs and so you will need to follow the instructions above for every app that you wish to install.
+- Since Xcode will only create provisioning profiles for explicit App IDs, you will need to follow the instructions above for every app that you wish to install.

 - Provisioning for most application services is not possible with free provisioning.
 This includes Apple Pay, Game Center, iCloud, In-App Purchasing, Push Notifications, and Wallet.
 Apple provides a full list of capabilities in the Supported capabilities (iOS) guide.
 To provision your app for use with application services, visit the Working with capabilities guides.